Central Valley (California): Droughts

 Out of the past twenty-two years, California has experienced significant drought conditions for thirteen years.
 From 2000 to 2018 was the second driest period that California has ever experienced.
 The driest three-year period ever in California was from 2012 to 2014.
 Three-quarters of the state of California is experiencing extreme drought conditions.
 There are also multiple types of droughts such as agricultural droughts, meteorological droughts, snow droughts, and hydrological droughts.
 All of these droughts affect California in different ways.
 Droughts can damage forests and can cause wildfires.
 Droughts cause forests to become dry which causes trees to die.
 Dead trees result in wildfires.
 The U.S. drought monitor is released every Thursday, showing which parts of the U.S. are in a drought.
 It started in 2000, and since then the longest duration of a drought in California lasted a total of 376 weeks.
 It started on December 11, 2011, and ended on March 5, 2019.
 The most intense period captured on the drought monitor was on the week of July 29, 2014.
 It showed that 58.41% of California's land was affected by a drought.
 In 2014–2015, farm-related losses in California totaled $5 billion and 20,000 farmers also lost their jobs.

 Economy

 Agriculture is the primary industry in most of the Central Valley.
 A notable exception is the Sacramento area, which hosts a large and stable workforce of government employees.
 Despite state hiring cutbacks and the closure of several military bases, Sacramento's economy has continued to expand and diversify and now more closely resembles that of the San Francisco Bay Area.
 Primary sources of population growth are Bay Area migrants seeking lower housing costs, augmented by immigration from Asia, Central America, Mexico, Ukraine, and the rest of the former Soviet Union.
+The Central Valley's high rates of poverty, asthma, and air pollution have impeded the Valley from transforming its economy into relevance beyond its role as an agricultural breadbasket.